Advertising the environmental management charge

 - Total price - $….

-You need to be aware that it is a criminal offence under the Great Barrier Reef Marine Park Act 1975 (the Act) to make a false or misleading representation of the EMC.
+It is a criminal offence under the Great Barrier Reef Marine Park Act 1975 to make a false or misleading representation of the EMC.

 You should refer to the Trade Practices Amendment (Clarity in Pricing) Act 2008 for other requirements of price advertising.

-To make it easier to explain to your passengers about the EMC, its role in management, and how much each visitor pays, a full colour poster is available at Onboard – The Tourism Operator’s Handbook for the Great Barrier Reef.
+To make it easier to explain the EMC to your passengers, its role in management, and how much each visitor pays, a full colour poster is available for operators to use.

 How is logbook information used?

-- Information from logbooks is used to determine your liability to pay the EMC.
+- Logbook information is used to determine your liability to pay the EMC.

-- EMC visitation data is also used by the GBRMPA and QPWS to assist in the management of the Marine Park.
+- EMC visitation data is also used by GBRMPA and the Queensland Parks and Wildlife Service to assist in managing the Marine Park.

 - Information collected from individual permit holders is confidential.
 Aggregate or ‘combined’ data may be released to the public and other organisations and government departments.